find-arka/k8s-misc/API-Gateway/README.md

 #### Step 1: Success Criteria

-- Multinode cluster, each nod in different Availability zone should be created.
+- Multinode cluster, each node in different Availability Zone should be created.
-- The nodes should have labels to imply that they are part of `infra` nodepool.
+- The nodes should have labels to imply that they are part of which nodepool.

 Verification:
 ```bash